Updated dates: 24-26 November 2023, Sofia, Bulgaria

 In recent times, we have witnessed remarkable strides in advancing women’s rights, empowering sexual communities, and championing the disability movement.
-On the other hand, we have been witnessing a backlash coming from right wing actors that oppose and often ridicule these changes and aim to overturn and shut down different policies, movements and inspiring practices and examples.
-This conference aims to explore, and explain these evolving landscapes.
+On the other hand, we have been witnessing a backlash coming from right-wing actors that oppose and often ridicule these changes and aim to overturn and shut down different policies, movements and inspiring practices and examples.
+This conference aims to explore and explain these evolving landscapes.

 The conference is organized by the MILIEU project team and the Institute of Philosophy and Sociology at the Bulgarian Academy of Sciences.

-The main strains of the conference are:
+The main strands of the conference are:

 - Arts and Expression:

 Explore how the arts, including visual arts, literature, theater, and music, can be powerful tools for challenging stereotypes and fostering inclusion.
 Celebrate the contributions of artists with disabilities and those of diverse gender identities in shaping our culture.

 - Pop Culture and Media:

 Analyze the influence of pop culture, film, television, streaming platforms and social media in reshaping perceptions of gender and disability.
 Discuss the role of media in promoting or hindering social change and inclusivity.

 Evaluate existing social policies and legislation that impact individuals with disabilities and those from marginalized gender groups.
 Explore opportunities for policy reform to better support these communities.